Mrs. Miniver

 Mrs. Miniver is a 1942 American romantic war drama film directed by William Wyler, and starring Greer Garson and Walter Pidgeon.
 Inspired by the 1940 novel Mrs. Miniver by Jan Struther, it shows how the life of an unassuming British housewife in rural England is affected by World War II.
-Produced and distributed by Metro-Goldwyn-Mayer, its supporting cast includes Teresa Wright, Dame May Whitty, Reginald Owen, Henry Travers, Richard Ney and Henry Wilcoxon.
+Produced and distributed by Metro-Goldwyn-Mayer, its supporting cast includes Teresa Wright, May Whitty, Reginald Owen, Henry Travers, Richard Ney and Henry Wilcoxon.

-It was a critical and a commercial success, becoming the highest-grossing film of 1942 and winning six Academy Awards, including Best Picture, Best Director, Best Actress (Garson), and Best Supporting Actress (Teresa Wright).
+Mrs. Miniver was a critical and a commercial success, becoming the highest-grossing film of 1942 and winning six Academy Awards, including Best Picture, Best Director, Best Actress (Garson), and Best Supporting Actress (Teresa Wright).
 It was the first film centered on World War II to win Best Picture, and the first to receive five acting nominations.
+The film ranked 40th on the American Film Institute's list of most inspirational movies.
+In 2009, the film was selected for preservation in the United States National Film Registry by the Library of Congress as "culturally, historically, or aesthetically significant".

 A sequel, The Miniver Story (1950) was made with Greer Garson and Walter Pidgeon reprising their roles.

 Plot

-Kay Miniver (Greer Garson) and her family live a comfortable life at a house called "Starlings" in Belham, a fictional village outside London.
-The house has a large garden, with a private landing stage on the River Thames at which is moored a motorboat belonging to her devoted husband, Clem (Walter Pidgeon), a successful architect.
-They have three children: the youngsters Toby (Christopher Severn) and Judy (Clare Sandars), and an older son, Vin (Richard Ney), a student at Oxford University.
-They have live-in staff: Gladys, the housemaid (Brenda Forbes), and Ada, the cook (Marie De Becker).
+Kay Miniver lives a comfortable life in Belham, a fictional village outside London.
+Her devoted husband, Clem, is an architect.
+They have three children: the youngsters, Toby and Judy, and an older son, Vin, a student at Oxford University.

-As World War II looms, Vin returns from the university and meets Carol Beldon (Teresa Wright), granddaughter of Lady Beldon (Dame May Whitty) from nearby Beldon Hall.
-Despite initial disagreements—mainly contrasting Vin's idealistic attitude to class differences with Carol's practical altruism—they fall in love.
-As the war comes closer to home, Vin feels he must "do his bit", and enlists in the Royal Air Force, qualifying as a fighter pilot.
-He is posted to a base near to his parents' home and can signal his safe return from operations to his parents by "blipping" his engine briefly (rapidly open and closing the throttle, which results in short, sharp roars of sound) as he flies over the house.
-Vin proposes to Carol in front of his family at home, after his younger brother prods him to give a less romantic, but more honest, proposal than he had envisioned.
+As World War II looms, Vin returns from university and meets Carol Beldon, granddaughter of Lady Beldon from nearby Beldon Hall.
+Despite initial disagreements, they fall in love.
+As the war comes closer to home, Vin enlists in the Royal Air Force, qualifying as a fighter pilot.
+He is posted to a base near his parents' home and can signal his safe return from operations to his parents by "blipping" his engine briefly as he flies over the house.
+Vin proposes to Carol in front of his family at home.

 Together with other boat owners, Clem volunteers to take his motorboat, the Starling, to assist in the Dunkirk evacuation.

-Early one morning, Kay, unable to sleep as Clem is still away, wanders down to the landing stage.
-She is startled to discover a wounded German pilot (Helmut Dantine) hiding in her garden, and he takes her to the house at gunpoint.
-Demanding food and a coat, the pilot aggressively asserts that the Third Reich will mercilessly overcome its enemies.
-She feeds him, calmly disarms him when he collapses, and then calls the police.
+Early one morning, Kay wanders down to the landing stage and discovers a wounded German pilot hiding in her garden.
+He takes her to the house at gunpoint, where she feeds him, calmly disarms him when he collapses, and calls the police.
 Soon after, Clem returns home, exhausted, from Dunkirk.